 This post may contain affiliate links.
 Please read our disclosure policy.

 This simple adrenal cocktail recipe is delicious, refreshing, and mineral-rich.
-It’s the perfect way to support your adrenals, fight fatigue, and replenish key nutrients during times of stress.
-My tips and recipes are included below!
+It takes less than five minutes to make, and is the perfect way to support your adrenals, fight fatigue, and replenish key nutrients.

 If you’re feeling tired, burnt out, and in need of a pick me up, this adrenal cocktail recipe is exactly what you need!
 I’ve been making a variety of homemade mineral and electrolyte drinks for decades, including my homemade electrolyte drink.
 This is one of favorites because it’s beneficial for so many people, especially if you’re dealing with chronic stress.